datastrophic/mesos-deploy/mesos-ansible-ha/README.md

  to your real hardware cluster
  * Ansible playbook is executed after all hosts are booted up with Vagrant's `host-shell` plugin. `provision.sh` contains ansible-playbook command with corresponding parameters.
-Inventory file used is `hosts` and in case you change amount of nodes or ip addresses this file must be changed as well.
+Inventory file used is `hosts` and in case you change amount of nodes this file must be changed as well.

 ### Ansible roles